A low-pressure approach to daily wellness

 Step outside for a moment of fresh air

 What makes this helpful is that it lowers the pressure to do everything at once.
-It narrows your focus to something achievable.
-And each time you complete something small, your brain receives a signal of progress instead of the familiar sense of falling behind.
+It narrows your focus.
+Each time you complete something small, you can feel a sense of progress rather than falling behind.

-When three little things is used with health in mind, it becomes a way to intentionally bring in supportive choices—food that nourishes you, movement that feels good, or a brief pause to decompress.
-It’s a gentle way to bring health into your day rather than powering through a health or fitness challenge.
-It offers enough structure to feel supportive while still allowing flexibility.
+You can use Three Little Things for health or everyday life tasks.
+When it’s used with health in mind, it becomes a way to intentionally bring in supportive choices: food that nourishes you, movement that feels good, or a brief pause to decompress.

-If you tend to take on too much or feel pulled in many directions, this practice gives you permission to do less while still moving forward.
-It helps you build consistency in small ways instead of waiting for the perfect moment to “start fresh.”
+If you tend to take on too much or feel pulled in many directions, Three Little Things gives you permission to do less while still moving forward.
+It helps you build consistency instead of waiting for the perfect moment to “start fresh.”

 Author’s note: